dreibh/hipercontracer/README.md

 - local node is Node 1000;
 - run as user "hipercontracer";
 - from local directory /var/hipercontracer;
-- to remote server's directory /var/hipercontracer;
+- to remote server's directory /var/hipercontracer (here, the data is going to be stored in sub-directory "1000");
-- remote server is sognsvann.example (must be a resolvable hostname);
+- remote server is sognsvann.domain.example (must be a resolvable hostname);
 - private key for logging into the remote server via SSH is in /var/hipercontracer/ssh/id_ed25519;
 - known_hosts file for SSH is /var/hipercontracer/ssh/known_hosts;
 - run with verbose output
 ```
 sudo -u  hipercontracer  hpct-sync \
-   --nodeid 1000 --collector sognsvann.example \
+   --nodeid 1000 \
+   --collector sognsvann.domain.example \
    --local /var/hipercontracer --remote /var/hipercontracer \
    --key /var/hipercontracer/ssh/id_ed25519 \
    --known-hosts /var/hipercontracer/ssh/known_hosts --verbose
 ```

 ## Further Details
-See the the [manpage of "hpct-sync"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-sync.1) for a detailed description of the available options: ```man hpct-sync```
+See the [manpage of "hpct-sync"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-sync.1) for a detailed description of the available options: ```man hpct-sync```

 # The HiPerConTracer Reverse Tunnel Tool